BingooYang/Tracing-difficulty-classification-on-3D-neuron-image-block/README.md

 ### 1. Data processing

 Three types of sample data need to be constructed to achieve the tracing difficulty classification: 1.
 3D image blocks, gold blocks, and auto blocks; 2.
-Neuron distance (ND) [28] of gold blocks and auto blocks, and L-Measure (LM) [29] of auto blocks; 3.
+Neuron distance (ND) of gold blocks and auto blocks, and L-Measure (LM) of auto blocks; 3.
 Annotation data of 3D image blocks.

 ### 2. Model

-3D-SSM mainly consists of three parts: SFE, SIE and MF.
-First of all, 3D-ResNet and FFCNs in SEF are trained by using 3D image blocks and LM-32 of corresponding auto blocks, and their parameters are saved.
-Then, LSTM in SIE is used to extract the sequence information hidden in blocks, and the network parameters are saved, as well.
-Finally, the output features of SIE are fused by concatenate and FFCNs, and the SFE, SIE and MF are trained together.
+A model called 3D-SSM is designed to classify the tracing difficultyof 3D image blocks, which is based on ResNet, Fully Connected Neural Net-work (FCNN) and Long Short-Term Memory network (LSTM).
+3D-SSMconsists of three modules: Structure Feature Extraction (SFE), Sequence Informa-tion Extraction (SIE) and Model Fusion (MF).
+SFE utilizes a 3D-ResNet and aFCNN to extract two kinds of features in 3D neuron image blocks and automaticreconstruction blocks.
+SIE uses two LSTMs to extract sequence information hid-den in features of sequential blocks produced in SFE.
+MF adopts a concatenationoperation and a FCNN to fuse outputs from SIE.

 ### 3. Code